 Steve has provided over 100K Salesforce-based answers and nearly 10K best answers to the Trailblazer community.
 Steve has responded to numerous questions, demonstrating a thorough understanding of each issue using images and screenshots to provide step-by-step solutions.

-When she’s not developing new ways of working with Salesforce, Jennifer enjoys various activities.
+Jennifer enjoys various activities when she’s not developing new ways of working with Salesforce.
 In addition to her role as a Salesforce Admin Evangelist, Jennifer has been a speaker at various events, including Dreamforce (2016–2019), TrailheadDX (2018–2019), New York City and Boston Salesforce World Tours, and Midwest Dreamin’ (2018–2019).

 Hopefully, these stories by Golden Hoodie Trailblazers have inspired you.